theopenlane/core/internal/workflows/README.md

 | `MANUAL_SUBMIT` | `DRAFT` | The proposal is created in DRAFT state.
 Assignments are NOT created until the proposal is explicitly submitted. |

 **Current Implementation Note:**
-`AUTO_SUBMIT` is the primary supported mode.
+`AUTO_SUBMIT` is the primary supported mode and the default when not specified.
 The `MANUAL_SUBMIT` mode creates proposals in DRAFT state, but the GraphQL mutation to submit draft proposals is not yet exposed (`WorkflowProposal` is an internal entity with `entgql.Skip(entgql.SkipAll)`).
 When MANUAL_SUBMIT support is completed, it will enable staging changes before requesting approval.

 ### Definition Prefiltering